Building Inspection Division

 The Williamson County and Cities Health District (WCCHD) also must review plans for any projects involving food service (including restaurants, bars, food trucks, convenience stores, day care facilities, etc.).
 The food establishment permit application and food establishment plan review application forms are posted on the WCCHD website with application instructions.

-Certificates of Appropriateness are Required Prior to Issuance of a Building Permit.
+Certificates of Appropriateness are required before Issuance of a Building Permit.

 Properties required to undergo historic review are identified with Historic Overlay Zoning.
-Alterations to all structures or sites with Historic Overlay Zoning require a Certificate of Appropriateness prior to the issuance of a building permit.
+Alterations to all structures or sites with Historic Overlay Zoning require a Certificate of Appropriateness before the issuance of a building permit.
 Historic review applies to all structures on a site, including fences and accessory structures.

 Preservation staff are available to discuss projects on all historic-age properties (even those without historic overlay zoning) and can provide technical references that are available to help avoid damage.
 Contact the Planning and Development Services desk at 512-218-5428 to discuss alterations to a historic property and/or the Certificate of Appropriateness process.